Concept

 Axis of Symmetry

-An axis of symmetry is the line that divides the graph of a function in two mirrored images.
-For example, the graph of a quadratic function is a parabola that has an axis of symmetry parallel to the axis and passes through its vertex.
+An axis of symmetry is the line that divides the graph of a function into two mirrored images.
+Consider the graph of a quadratic function which is a parabola that has an axis of symmetry that is parallel to the y-axis and passes through the vertex.

 A parabola and its Axis of symmetry

 It is also possible for a function to have an axis of symmetry which is not vertical.
-The following graph shows an example of this.
+Take the following graph as an example.

-If a function's axis of symmetry is the axis, it is said that it is an even function.
+What is more, if a function's axis of symmetry is the y-axis, it is an even function.

 The concept of an axis of symmetry extends beyond graphs of functions.
-Any geometric figure can have an axis of symmetry if there exists a line that divides it into congruent, mirror-image halves.
+Any geometric figure can have an axis of symmetry if a line exists that divides the figure into congruent, mirror-image halves.